Anshg1109/Jest-Testing/README.md

-# User Management System
+# User Resource System

-This User Management System is a RESTful API built with Node.js, Express, MongoDB, and JWT authentication to handle user registration, authentication, updating user information, and user deletion.
+This User Resource System is a RESTful API built with Node.js, Express, MongoDB, and JWT authentication to handle user registration, authentication, updating user information, and user deletion.

 ## Features